Bully sticks are great for keeping your dog away from your shoes and give them a positive outlet for their boredom!

 However, even odor-free bully sticks may sometimes smell a little because of the dog’s saliva.

 Why We Love Them?

-Where to Buy Bully Sticks?
+Where Do You Buy Bully Sticks?

 We purchase our Bully Sticks from Chewy, Amazon, or at the local pet store.
 Kenzo & Vík really love the brand Best Bully Sticks.
 We like them because they are all natural, come in the sticks or twists style, and they are not as stinky as the cheaper brands.